Abhayyyy0/React-webRTC/Readme.md

-# React WebRTC Video Chat
+# VibeCall - Video Chat

 A vibrant, modern, and fully functional video chat application built with React and Socket.io.
 This project allows users to join rooms and start peer-to-peer video calls with a beautiful, animated UI.